pnp/sp-dev-fx-extensions/samples/react-msal-bot/README.md

 This sample demonstrates how to integrate a bot within a SharePoint Online portal supporting authentication to access Azure AD protected APIs like Microsoft graph resources.
 Behind the scenes, this sample implements the OAuth2 implicit grant flow using the MSAL JavaScript library.

 ### When to use this pattern? ###
-This sample is suitable when you want to create a bot using Web Chat channel **only**, for instance to integrate a bot assistant in your SharePoint intranet portal.
+This sample is suitable when you want to create a bot using the web chat channel **only**, for instance to integrate a bot assistant in your SharePoint intranet portal.
 However, if you need to access protected APIs in your bot but also want mutliple channels (like, Microsoft Teams, Skype, etc.), you might use the OAuth2 authorization grant flow implementation for Node.js instead.
 You can refer to this sample [https://github.com/FranckyC/SharePointBot](https://github.com/FranckyC/SharePointBot) to get started.

 <p align="center">